| name | agileflow-adr |

 AgileFlow ADR (Architecture Decision Records)

-This skill automatically captures architectural and technical decisions from conversations and formats them as formal Architecture Decision Records (ADRs) in docs/03-decisions/.
+Automatically captures architectural and technical decisions and formats them as formal Architecture Decision Records (ADRs) in docs/03-decisions/.

 - Discussing technology choices ("Should we use PostgreSQL or MongoDB?")